OSMLatam/OSM-Notes-Ingestion/docs/Testing_Suites_Reference.md

 ## Overview

 This document provides a comprehensive reference of all BATS testing suites in the OSM-Notes-profile project.
-The project contains **74 total testing suites** organized into different categories for comprehensive coverage of all system components.
+The project contains **78 total testing suites** organized into different categories for comprehensive coverage of all system components, including the new DWH enhanced features.

 ## 📊 Testing Suites Statistics

-- **Total BATS Suites**: 74
+- **Total BATS Suites**: 78
-- **Integration Suites**: 6
+- **Integration Suites**: 8
 - **Unit Bash Suites**: 68
-- **Unit SQL Suites**: 2
+- **Unit SQL Suites**: 4 (including DWH enhanced)
-- **Consolidated Test Runners**: 9 (reduced from 36)
+- **Consolidated Test Runners**: 10 (including DWH enhanced)

-## 🚀 Consolidated Test Runners (9 scripts)
+## 🚀 Consolidated Test Runners (10 scripts)

-The project has been simplified from 36 redundant test runners to 9 consolidated scripts:
+The project has been simplified from 36 redundant test runners to 10 consolidated scripts:

 ### Primary Test Runners